Corpus iurisprudentiae Romanae

 Ratam rem haberi et de ratihabitione

-(Concerning security for ratification.)
+(Concerning Security for Ratification.)

 1 Papinianus libro vicensimo octavo quaestionum.
 Cum quis de rato stipularetur: quamvis non idem, sed alius a domino conveniretur, qui conveniri non posset, si ratum habuisset, committi stipulationem placuit, veluti si cum fideiussor aut alter ex reis promittendi, qui socius est, convenitur.